Assata's Daughters: Founding

 Founded in 2015, Assata's Daughters is one of many contemporary organizations that set out to protest against police violence, specifically in the city of Chicago.
 The killing of Eric Garner and the subsequent protests are what led to the organization of Assata's Daughters in Chicago.
 The group engages in protest tactics similar to members of the Black Youth Project 100 in order to disrupt "business as usual" and raise awareness of their cause.

 The activist group was founded by Page May, an African-American woman.
-May grew up in a nearly all-white town in Virginia, moved to Massachusetts to attend college, and arrived in Chicago for a fellowship.
+May grew up in a nearly all-white town in Vermont, moved to Massachusetts to attend college, and arrived in Chicago for a fellowship.
 May has spent time in Chicago working with Black Youth Project 100, which she says cleared the way in legitimizing all-black, radical spaces, in turn paving the way for Assata's Daughters.

 Objectives

 Assata's Daughters have adopted and expanded upon the Black Panther Party's Ten-Point Program, by adding an 11th point.
 The Black Panther's Ten-Point Program was: